 - how to nominate a third party to help resolve a dispute.

-The owners corporation must follow its internal procedure before asking us to conciliate or applying to the Victorian Civil and Administrative Tribunal (VCAT).
+The owners corporation must follow its internal procedure before asking the Dispute Settlement Centre of Victoria (DSCV) to resolve the dispute or applying to the Victorian Civil and Administrative Tribunal (VCAT).

 Rules for grievance procedures